-For many, hair can sometimes present some difficult challenges in terms of overall shine and health.
+For many, hair can sometimes present some difficult challenges regarding overall shine and health.
 But did you know that your diet can, in fact, affect the overall thickness and appearance of your hair?
-When you put the right vitamins, foods, and fluids into your body you can truly support good hair growth.
-It is of course that you follow nutrition guidelines assigned to you in terms of foods to eat and foods to avoid.
+When you put the right vitamins, foods, and fluids into your body, you can support good hair growth.
+We recommend following nutrition guidelines assigned to you regarding foods to eat and foods to avoid.
 But this is meant as a general guide to foods that can, in fact, help those seeking foods for healthy hair growth, as well as those you should avoid.

 Great Foods for Healthy Hair